 Any bank that behaves like this is not too big to fail…it is too big to function.

 With Chase Bank, after and upon a credit card recurring payment which may take upto 3 days to clear, there is a extended transaction fee of $15 over and beyond a non sufficient fee of $35 if you do not bring your balance back to positive within the required days.(usually 3 days not including weekends).
 Therefore, a signature transaction might actually end up costing you a lot more than originally intended.(especially if u r single and traveling overseas).
 I had chosen to opt out of overdraft protection before august 15th but that does not apply to recurring credit card signature payments.I would like someone to help me fight this with one of the federal bureau agencies (most likely FDIC or OCC).I figured when you opt-out of credit card overdraft protection that all credit card transactions are subject to being denied including recurring credit card payments for not having enough funds.
 I have been proven wrong and i have documents to prove chase has charged me non-sufficient as well as extended days non-sufficient fund fees.

-The Texas Ratio for JPMorgan Bank and Trust Company, National Association held steady from 29.92% as of September 30, 2012 to 27.78% as of September 30, 2013, resulting in a positive change of 7.15%.This indicates that the balance sheet and financial strength for JPMorgan Bank and Trust Company, National Association has held steady in recent periods.
+The Texas Ratio for JPMorgan Bank and Trust Company, National Association decreased slightly from 32.28% as of December 31, 2012 to 27.40% as of December 31, 2013, resulting in a positive change of 15.14%.This indicates that the balance sheet and financial strength for JPMorgan Bank and Trust Company, National Association has improved slightly in recent periods.

 |FDIC Certificate #||58729|